dud3/git-devbliss/git-extensions/README.md

         release:  Create a new tag, commit and push
         delete:   Discard the current branch and delete the remote branch

+## Testing

+The git-extensions are tested using the following github account.

+    Horst Nuschke
+    user: h-nuschke
+    email: h-nuschke1@trash-mail.com
+    password: h-nuschke1
+    repo: git@github.com:h-nuschke/workflow_test.git

+The ssh keys are applied via puppet so github can be accessed.

 ## Makefile hooks

 You need to include a Makefile in your project, which defines entry points